204 Hardy Street, Nelson

 All structural engineers are pretty busy because thousands of buildings need this type of work.
 It took their new engineers at AMK Ltd some time to return the report for the funding application.
 Miranda says the application process made them focus on the project and forced them to think about the steps involved, which pulled things together.
 “Now, with the substantial funding assistance from EQUIP and the $10,000 from Nelson City Council’s Heritage Project Fund, we have at last started work.”

-The first stage of the project will likely be completed by September.
-Work on the ground floor is more difficult as it can only be done when the restaurant is closed.
-Ben and Miranda plan to either carry out the work in stages or during winter, when the restaurant is not as busy, to minimise the impact on the tenant.
+The first stage of the project was completed by September.
+Work on the ground floor was more difficult as it could only be done when the restaurant was closed.
+Ben and Miranda carried out the work in stages during winter, when the restaurant was not as busy, to minimise the impact on the tenant.

 Ben and Miranda have plans for the building’s future